ahashemiz/communications/README.md

 In this linear regression notebook, we use several python packages.
 Here is how you can install them from the command-line:

-`pip install pandas, matplotlib, seaborn, pandas, statsmodels`
+`pip install pandas, matplotlib, seaborn, statsmodels`

 ## Description